c2theg/F5_DDoS_BP/README.md

 ```
 - TCP Profile - Optimized for Data Center traffic (BBR congestion-control configured)
 - HTTP Profile - Optimized for Mobile users
-- Mobile-Optimized (HTTP-Compression Profile) - Sets numerious GZip settings, and includes all common text formats used on the web.
+- HTTP-Compression Profile - Sets numerious GZip settings, and includes all common text formats used on the web.
 ```